 Delivery

 You will attend college approx. once every 2 weeks and receive visits from the trainer throughout your employment.
-Additional time for Functional Skills study if required.
+Additional time for Functional Skills studies if required.

 Assessment